theintern/intern/docs/configuration.md

 }
 ```

-Plugin configurations with `options` are passed to the plugin when it is registered with Intern.
-By default, plugins are
+Similar to loader scripts, plugin configurations with `options` are passed to the plugin when it is registered with
- loaded before an external loader is available.
-Plugins with the `useLoader` option set will be loaded later after a
- loader becomes available.
+ Intern.

 ## Configuration resolution